lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-builtin-ai.md

 # Chrome Built-in AI
-- **Client-side AI** inference occurs on-device, which can be incredibly powerful alongside any existing server-side setup.
-  Built-in AI is one form of client-side AI which brings models to the browser, protecting sensitive data and improving latency.
+- **Built-in AI** is one form of client-side AI which brings models to the browser, protecting sensitive data and improving latency. **Client-side AI** inference occurs on-device, which can be incredibly powerful alongside any existing server-side setup.
 - Google is developing **web platform APIs** and browser features designed to work with AI models, expert models and large language models (LLMs), built in the browser.
-This includes Gemini Nano, the most efficient version of the Gemini family of LLMs, designed to run locally on most modern desktop and laptop computers.
+This includes **Gemini Nano**, the most efficient version of the Gemini family of LLMs, designed to run locally on most modern desktop and laptop computers.
 With built-in AI, your website or web application can perform AI-powered tasks, without needing to deploy, manage, or self-host AI models.

 ## Built-in AI APIs
 There are several built-in AI APIs available at different stages of development.
 Some are in Chrome stable, others are available to all developers in origin trials, and some are only available to Early Preview Program (EPP) participants.
-You can check availability of different APIS in [Built-in AI APIs Official Documentation](https://developer.chrome.com/docs/ai/built-in-apis)
+You can check availability of different APIS in [Built-in AI APIs Official Documentation](https://developer.chrome.com/docs/ai/built-in-apis).
 Below you can find the list of APIs along with their official documentation with code snippets to try:
 - [**Translator API**](https://developer.chrome.com/docs/ai/translator-api)
   Use the Translator API in Chrome to translate text with AI models provided in the browser.